 The plug-in for WP works just the same as in Word and offers the same functionality.

 Many of my clients are Google Docs addicts, but I used to dread it because the proofreading tools really stunk.
 So, yes, I did my copy-and-paste routine, which is a pain.
 It also opens me up for version errors, which have happened more than I am going to admit.

 Recently, Grammarly added a beta add-on for Google Docs and I tested it out last week.
 It’s a huge improvement over Google Docs without Grammarly.
-But it’s a little buggy still (see one of the many errors I found below) and sometimes it can be pretty slow.
+But it’s a little buggy still (see a couple of the many errors I found below) and sometimes it can be pretty slow.
 I’m hopeful that the next version will be on par with the rest of the add-ons.

 What I Don’t Like About Grammarly

 While I find the tool to be very useful and make it a part of my regular writing process, I wouldn’t be doing my job if I didn’t point out a few (very) minor issues that I have.
 Note that none of these are crucial, and I had to stretch a bit in the name of fair and balanced reporting.

 Many of the reviews on Grammarly mention that it’s expensive, but I disagree – especially if you do a lot of writing, which keeps your cost per use very low.
 And the value is even higher if you would otherwise hire a copy editor or proofreader.

 Before I upgraded to the paid version, I felt like every time I clicked a button I was asked to upgrade to premium.
 Yes, I understand the reason, but it was slightly annoying since at the time I had no plans to upgrade.
 But I guess the advertising paid off, because I did actually upgrade within a relatively short period of time.